Or-Gindes/HS_Stats/README.md

 * Inconsistencies in web-page structure in response to connection issues makes debugging difficult (due to difficulties in recreating the bug) and necessitates flexible code
 * Constructing multiple connected functions in an efficient way (no code reuse for example in opening a driver).
+* Nature of the extracted data changes during the project (Ranks)

 ### Insights and conclusions